Frequently Asked Questions

 Click the Close button to save your changes.

-What is a U2F Device?
-Where can I buy one?
+What is a U2F Token?
+Where can get one?
 How do I use it?

-A U2F (Universal 2nd Factor) device is a small USB device that you plug into your computers USB port to authenticate to Duo.
-These can be purchased from the Smith College Computer Store.
+A U2F (Universal 2nd Factor) token is a small USB device that you plug into your computers USB port to authenticate to Duo.
+These can be picked up at the IT Service Center in Stoddard Hall 203 or purchased from the Smith College Computer Store.
 Here are instruction on to use it as a additional authentication device.